With no new talks, LA teacher strike all but inevitable

-A massive teachers strike in Los Angeles, the nation's second-largest school district, is all but inevitable starting Monday after the two sides did not renew negotiations over the weekend.
+A strike by tens of thousands of teachers in Los Angeles, the nation's second-largest school district, is all but inevitable starting Monday after the two sides did not renew negotiations over the weekend.

 Talks broke down Friday when the teachers' union rejected as "woefully inadequate" a new offer from the LA Unified School District.